dbratell/goodreadslibrarianaddon/README.md

 * Lets you write a comma separated list of authors and have them expanded into author fields so that you don't have to to copy one name at a time.

+* **improved in the next release** Adds three small quick-links to choose a recently used language in the book edit page.

 * Auto-generates "Sort by" from title because it takes less time than writing a sort by, even if you have to change one or two letters.

 * Expand the cover photo on the book edit page so that you can check exactly what it says.

+* Shows the work id by each work on the combine page.

+* Auto-enable "keyword" when writing text in the combine search field so that the user doesn't have to redo the search after forgetting to do it.

+* **new in the next release** Shows how many works are being combined to avoid accidents.

 * Highlights most recent book in the combination list to make it easier to find the edition to separate.

-* Shows the work id by each work on the combine page.

 * Warns about mismatch between ISBN10 and ISBN13